Last Updated on October 3, 2022 by Pamela

 And one cannot forget the glories of French Onion soup (Onion soup is more traditional in Quebec, but it doesn’t have bread and cheese).
 Fondue Parmesan, and Pouding Chômeur are also recommended.

 Quebec City is filled with interesting museums which highlight the history and culture of the city, the Province of Quebec, and Canada.
 They are also a good place to avoid bad weather!
-Here are a couple to consider.
+Here is a couple to consider.

 Musée National des beaux-arts du Québec (MBANQ) is Quebec City’s premier art museum, and a must-see when visiting the city.
 The museum features works by Quebec artists, as well as special exhibitions of Canadian and International artists.